girlscript/winter-of-contributing/Competitive_Programming/C++/Matrix/Strassens_matrix.md

 ---
 So as we can see from the above comparison, the Time Complexity of Strassens algorithm is slightly less than the naive method.
 It might seem insignificant but for larger n x n matrices it makes a big difference.
+This is how Strassen's algorithm helps to improve the asymptotic complexity.